 - Make sure that any valuable accessories (i.e. detachable lights/batteries) are securely fixed to the bike, or even removable and taken with you after you park.

-For more information and useful tips on bike safety and bike locking techniques please visit the Department of University Safety bicycle site by clicking here.
+For more information and useful tips on bike safety and bike locking techniques please visit the Campus Safety Services bicycle site by clicking here.

 - Never leave your laptop unattended, even if it’s only for a moment.
 Laptops are a major target for thieves because of their value and compact size.